 In 1934, modern glitter was born when American machinist Henry Ruschmann found a way to produce the shiny particles on an industrial scale.
 After the Second World War, plastic became cheaper and more widespread, making it the go-to material for glitter.
 Since the 1970s – through the glam and disco eras, 90s pop, Mariah Carey, queer culture, and today’s stunning Instagram makeup makeovers – glitter has become a fashion staple.

 Much of the glitter available for cosmetics, craft and clothing is made from sheets of thin plastic such as PET, coated in a shiny substance like aluminium and cut into millions of tiny pieces.
-While Henry Rushmann’s original glitter company Meadowbrook Inventions still produces glitter in the US, some China is also a big source.
+While Henry Rushmann’s original glitter company Meadowbrook Inventions still produces glitter in the US, China is also a big source.

 PET plastic glitter cut into millions of tiny pieces, becomes a microplastic.
 That means everytime we rinse our glitter-laced clothes, wash our glitter adorned hair and face or let our glitter-encrusted accessories shed little pieces of sparkle, we could be contributing to microplastic pollution in our oceans.